-Awards and Professional Service Dr. Nembhard’s work has contributed to fundamental knowledge and has had an impact in industry — this path was recognized by the American Society for Quality (ASQ) with the Feigenbaum Medal in 2004 with election as an ASQ Fellow in 2009, and election to the International Academy for Quality in 2011.
-She is a senior member of the Institute of Industrial and Systems Engineering (IISE) and currently serves as program chair for the 2017 IISE Conference.
+Her work has been recognized by the American Society for Quality (ASQ) with the Feigenbaum Medal in 2004, with election as an ASQ Fellow in 2009, election to the International Academy for Quality in 2011 and with senior membership in the Institute of Industrial and Systems Engineering (IISE).
+She is a part of the leadership of the American Society of Mechanical Engineering (ASME) Executive Committee and was recently named as a Drexel University ELATE Fellow.
 Dr. Nembhard has also been active in mentoring women and underrepresented minorities in the academic institution and has served frequently for many programs to positively impact STEM education, equity and inclusion, and global learning.